masudsaiful/laravel-event-broadcasting-websocket-pusher/README.md

 > * [Pusher Channels](https://pusher.com/channels)
 > * [Ably]( https://ably.com/)

-In this article we will discuss in details about ‘Pusher’, the most popular, old and leader in realtime communication.
-By incorporating Laravel’s event broadcasting using ‘Pusher’ connection client can be handled with updated datas in the frontend without refreshing or reloading pages while data updated in the backend.
+In this article we will discuss in details about __‘Pusher’__, the most popular, old and leader in realtime communication.
+By incorporating Laravel’s event broadcasting using __‘Pusher’__ connection client can be handled with updated datas in the frontend without refreshing or reloading pages while data updated in the backend.